PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 left enabled for e.g. a week or longer before using the results.
 Note that this feature is optional and must be enabled at compile-time, thus it may not be available in all pre-built packages.
+If protobuf is enabled and configured, then the newly observed domain status will appear as a flag in Response messages.

 .. _setting-new-domain-log: